Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 and also more info such as date, home team and away team.
 The website also contains league leaderboard which display information about top scorers from the leagues.
 It also contains information about the Footy Game Finder Co. in the footer, for the the users to contact or get a clearer picture of the company background.

-## Project idea
+## Project start

-My idea and soltution for this project was to build a one page website with a very simple usability and that also to make it easy for all football lovers to find both La Liga and Premier League team's upcoming games, top scorers and extra.
+My basic solution and sketch for creating project was to build a one page website with a very simple usability and that also to make it easy for all football lovers to find both La Liga and Premier League team's upcoming games, top scorers and more.
 ## User Experience (UX)
 The idea for this project was to build a API front-end website for a fictive company that is showing the top leagues's upcoming games.